Requese/Requese/README.md

-- 👋 Hi, I’m @Requese!
+:bowtie: Hi, I’m @Requese!

-- 👀 I work in Java, Python, Bash/SH and SQL language.
+:atom: I work in Java, Python, Bash/SH and SQL language.

-- 🌱 I am engaged in the of databases, DevOps & QA engeneer.
+:octocat: I am engaged in the of databases, DevOps & QA engeneer.

+:suspect: To contact: Discord Requese#3674

+✨✨

 <!---
 Requese/Requese is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.